vikilabs/cli.utility.installer/README.md

 	<utility_name> : utility to install

 #### SYNTAX - uninstaller

 	./uninstaller.sh <utility_name>

 	<utility_name> : utility to uninstall

+Alternatively you can feed the utility name in util.txt file instead of passing as arguments.

 ## Tested Linux Based Systems